Belloche/DraftShare/Journal.md

 4-25-21

-I added to the register page but the Servlet is Erroring
+I added to the register page, but users can't gain access to the pages yet since they aren't added to the roles table.